danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 * main content
   * new rails app `rails new`
   * welcome controller with index only action `bin/rails g controller welcome index`
-* Maybe also show stimulus controllers can use js debug from browser dev tools just like any other js code
 * References: Stimulus docs:
   * https://stimulus.hotwired.dev/
   * https://stimulus.hotwired.dev/handbook/introduction
   * https://stimulus.hotwired.dev/handbook/installing (installation doc has naming conventions - very important!)
   * lifecycle callbacks: https://stimulus.hotwired.dev/reference/lifecycle-callbacks
   * actions: https://stimulus.hotwired.dev/reference/actions
-* Aside: At time of this writing, clipboard api not fully supported
-* link to my github repo: stimulus_demo
 * assumptions: basic rails and JS knowledge, link to MDN on js events, eg: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events and https://developer.mozilla.org/en-US/docs/Web/API/Element/click_event, JS classes
-* caveat maintainability?
-Would be nice to have dev tooling that links views to controllers, or allows refactor/impact analysis such as selecting a controller and showing all views/partials/templates its used in.
-Or being able to click on a target or value element from a template, and have it navigate to the controller definition.
-* Instead of hard-coded 'Copy' in controller, could it read the original value into a variable, and then put it back to what it was
-* Aside about unit testing? not in docs, some discussion here: https://discuss.hotwired.dev/t/add-a-doc-about-unit-testing-stimulus-controllers/4142 and https://discuss.hotwired.dev/t/testing-stimulus/90
 * edit

 ### Temp